-You earn the rights to your Plan benefits - the benefits are "vested" immediately after you complete two years of continuous service.
+You earn the rights to your Plan benefits - the benefits are "vested" immediately.
 If you leave the Company, you are entitled to your benefits.
 In each calendar year that you receive pay from the Company, you receive credited service in the Pension Plan according to the following table: